Hamilton Fish V: Film

 In the 1980s, Fish renewed his association with Ophüls, and together with his producing partner, John Friedman, they commenced production of the third film in the Ophüls trilogy on the evolving legacy of the Holocaust.
-Hôtel Terminus: The Life and Times of Klaus Barbie would take several years to finish, as the filmmakers followed the trail of SS officer Klaus Barbie from his home in Bolivia to Lyons, France, where he was tried for crimes against humanity.
+Hôtel Terminus: The Life and Times of Klaus Barbie would take several years to finish, as the filmmakers followed the trail of SS officer Klaus Barbie from his home in Bolivia to Lyon, France, where he was tried for crimes against humanity.
 The film was distributed domestically in 1988 by Samuel Goldwyn Films, and by Orion worldwide.
 Hotel Terminus received the 1989 Academy Award for Feature Documentary.

 With John Friedman and Eric Nadler, Fish produced Stealing the Fire, the 2002 documentary that traced the development of uranium atom separation from the failed experiments in the World War II labs of Nazi Germany through the successful invention of the centrifuge in the Black Sea labs of the former Soviet Union, to the eventual patent infringement of the separation technology and its transfer to Pakistani and Iraqi agents.
 Stealing the Fire was distributed nationally in theaters by Avatar and broadcast on the Sundance Channel.

 Fish served as a producer of Food Chains, the 2014 documentary by Sanjay Rawal about farm labor that focused in particular on the gains achieved by the Coalition of Immokalee Workers, the worker-based human rights organization representing tomato pickers in Florida.
 Food Chains helped spark a nationwide resurgence of advocacy around the workplace conditions and low wages of farm workers.
 Fish also developed the documentary Hot Type, for which he served as executive producer.
 Directed by two-time Academy Award winner Barbara Kopple, and released in 2015 in conjunction with the 150th anniversary of The Nation magazine, Hot Type goes behind the scenes at The Nation and examines the essential character of the independent journal.